assamite/cc-mas-course/docs/source/mas_memory.rst

 Implement a New Function :func:`novelty` ........................................

-Next, we will implement a new function.
-It is very similar to our :func:`value` function, but it compares the new artifact to the artifacts in the memory, not in the vocabulary, and it computes the novelty of an artifact to be the **minimum** distance between the artifact and any artifact in the memory.
+Next, we will implement a new function :func:`novelty`.
+It is very similar to :func:`value` function, but it compares the new artifact to the artifacts in the memory, not in the vocabulary, and it computes the novelty of an artifact to be the **minimum** distance between the artifact and any artifact in the memory.
 Here is its